Distinguishing flags and broad pennants of the Royal Navy: Admirals command flags at the Siege of Saint-Martin-de-Ré in (1627)

 Of note: A fleet of 100 ships was assembled for the Siege of Saint-Martin-de-Ré, France in 1627, this was the only time an English admiral flew the Scottish saltire as his command flag.

-Standardisation of command flags after (1627 to 1649)
+Standardisation of command flags after (1627–1649)

 From 1628 following the creation of the Board of Admiralty and the post of Lord Admiral placed in abeyance the Royal Standard was not used thereafter as the command flag at sea for a Commander-in-Chief of the English Navy.
-The Lord High Admirals office was revived only two more times after this date in 1702 and in 1828 with the office holders functioning in an administrative capacity.
+The Lord High Admiral's office was revived only two more times after this date in 1702 and in 1828 with the office holders functioning in an administrative capacity.

 Flag officers small fleets

 Included: (Note: The origins of the earlier flag of Great Britain date back to 1606.
 James VI of Scotland had inherited the English and Irish thrones in 1603 as James I, thereby uniting the crowns of England, Scotland, and Ireland in a personal union, although the three kingdoms remained separate states.
 On 12 April 1606, a new flag to represent this regal union between England and Scotland was specified in a royal decree, according to which the flag of England (a red cross on a white background, known as St George's Cross), and the flag of Scotland (a white saltire on a blue background, known as the Saltire or St Andrew's Cross), would be joined together, forming the flag of England and Scotland for maritime purposes.
 King James also began to refer to a "Kingdom of Great Britaine", although the union remained a personal one.)